invisible-college/robot-heart/docs/session0.md

 # Pre-work

-* Download and install the [http://developer.android.com/sdk/index.html](Android Studio IDE 1.4), which also includes the Android SDK.
+* Download and install the [Android Studio IDE 1.5.1](http://developer.android.com/sdk/index.html), which also includes the Android SDK.
 * As you are setting up Android Studio, you'll need to select SDK packages to install.
 These are the packages you should select: